Hacker0x01/docs.hackerone.com/README.md

 ### Deploy

+Deploys are automated using GitHub actions.
+Every commit to the master branch will trigger a script that will build and deploy the site to production.
+If you want to deploy manually, follow the steps below:

 1. `cd docs.hackerone.com` to go into the project root
 1. `yarn deploy`
 1. wait a minute and open `https://docs.hackerone.com/`